 On the other hand, the use of third-party data sets, critical to many branding vendors, will become very limited.
-The new mechanisms will improve the transparency of information exchange between publishers and their partners, and impose restrictions on the possibility of reselling it to entities without a direct relationship with the users.
+The new mechanisms will improve the transparency of information exchange between publishers and their partners, and impose restrictions on the possibility of reselling it to entities without a direct relationship with the users

-As we mentioned, the most important success factor in a cookieless world will be having direct relationships.
+As we mentioned, the most important success factor in the cookieless future will be having direct relationships.
 Retargeters are highly favored in this regard, as they have always worked this way with their clients.
 As you already know from our previous articles, retargeters will still have the possibility to analyze the behavior of individual users on the advertisers’ sites to assign them to interest groups used for targeting.

 However, just as today, retargeting will differ between vendors, and only those leveraging the most advanced technologies, like deep learning, will achieve the best results.

-Data brokers and DMP:
+Data brokers and DMP

 By significantly hindering the possibility of identifying a single user, building and selling deterministic, individual-level target audiences will be challenging, if not impossible.
 Data brokers/DMPs will have to focus on building probabilistic groups, which do not provide the same certainty as to whether they actually allow access to users who meet the criteria.